dancenguyen/humanitarian-tweet-classification/README.md

 The data is already splitted into train-test-validation sets by the authors.
 Their intention was for everyone to use a consistent split, making comparison between models of different people easier.
 The data split was well-balanced:
 <img width="531" height="390" alt="HumAID tweet classification with BERTweet-1777726212548" src="https://github.com/user-attachments/assets/2cc96fc8-d6c0-4f9a-83f3-10837f61178a" />

-There are only three columns: tweet_id, tweet_text, and the label of the tweet.
-While many features can be extracted from the tweet text, no feature engineering was done, as the main objective is implementing BERT which will only takes the raw text as input.
-#### Data Imbalances:
+<img width="989" height="490" alt="HumAID tweet classification with BERTweet-1777725892738" src="https://github.com/user-attachments/assets/4523f47c-328e-4f00-9e73-1b2f8d4a802b" />
 The classes are well-stratified between the train, test, and validation set.
 However, there are some minority classes, with "missing_or_found_people" being the most extreme minority - accounting for only ~0.5% of the dataset.

-<img width="989" height="490" alt="HumAID tweet classification with BERTweet-1777725892738" src="https://github.com/user-attachments/assets/4523f47c-328e-4f00-9e73-1b2f8d4a802b" />
+Each observations only have three features: tweet_id, tweet_text, and the label of the tweet.
+While many features can be extracted from the tweet text, no feature engineering was done, as the main objective is implementing BERT which will only takes the raw text as input.

 ### BERTweet:
 [BERTweet is the first large-scale language model](https://aclanthology.org/2020.emnlp-demos.2/) pretrained specifically on English tweets, trained on 850 million tweets spanning 2012 to 2019.
 Unlike generic BERT models pretrained on formal text like Wikipedia, BERTweet understands Twitter-specific language patterns including slang, informal abbreviations, and hashtags.
 This makes it a natural fit for disaster tweet classification, where the informal tweet language would disadvantage models pretrained on formal corpora."

 ## Data Preprocessing:
 - For SVM and Logistic Regression: